liady/webpack-node-externals/README.md

 This library scans the `node_modules` folder, so it only leaves unbundled the actual node modules that are being used.

 ## Contribute
 Contributions and pull requests are welcome.
-Make sure to run the tests to make sure nothing breaks.
+Please run the tests to make sure nothing breaks.
 ### Test
 ```sh
 npm run test